 Most may find it a little hard to start off, but with some stretching and persistence, it is a great exercise.
 It will also benefit your posture and core strength.

 Unlike limbs, though, it isn’t the best policy to train the individual back muscles as you see them on anatomy charts.

 Your back is a cohesive network of muscles that more or less all serve to stabilize your spine and pull objects towards the body.
 Therefore, even good mornings, Romanian deadlifts, and reverse hyperextensions will all help you achieve a back that looks like a set of train rails.

 Kettlebells may also come in handy for things like hi-rep deadlifts and kettlebell swings.

-To clarify: It is imprudent to try and target solely the rhomboids nor is it a productive way of lifting for back muscle development.
+To clarify, trying to target the rhomboids solely isn’t a productive way of lifting for back muscle development.

-However, there can be emphasis put on certain muscles within a group of muscles, similar to what we see with upper/lower chest muscles, various heads of the triceps, tear drop vs. outer sweep of the quads, and so on.
+However, there can be an emphasis put on certain muscles within a group of muscles, similar to what we see with upper and lower chest muscles, various heads of the triceps, and so on.

 Also, like most things in life, there is more than one way to your destination.
 Back training is no exception.

-Heavy deadlifts, snatches, bent over rows with varying grips, etc. will all help build an exceptional back.
+Heavy deadlifts, snatches, bent-over rows with varying grips are all examples of exercises that help build an exceptional back.

-The real problem isn’t exercise selection, it’s that we all have predispositions to utilize some muscles over others, thus imbalance ensues (usually at an early age).
-Use the tips in this article to stop those poor training habits in their tracks and build a well-rounded back/physique!back, lats, training
+The real problem isn’t exercise selection, but that we all have habits to utilize some muscles over others, thus imbalance ensues.
+Use the tips in this article to stop those poor training habits in their tracks and build a well-rounded back!back, lats, training

 About the author